ioquake/jedi-outcast/README.txt

 The single player demo data also seems to be compatible and runs seemingly fine.

-	How to build:
+	How to build single player:

 mkdir build-sp && cd build-sp
 cmake ../code/
 make

-copy jk2sp and jk2game*.so to your game data directory
+copy jk2sp and jk2game*.so to the directory containing base or demo

+	How to build multiplayer:

+mkdir build-mp && cd build-mp
+cmake ../CODE-mp/
+make

+copy jk2mp and jk2mpded to the directory containing base copy *.so to your base directory

 	Known issues: